herokumx/pwa/README.md

 # Heroku PWA
 > A Heroku Progressive Web App template.

 Heroku PWA is an example of a Progressive Web App (PWA) on Heroku.
-It is created in Flash using a Model-Template-Controller design and is a simple template for Heroku PWA projects.
+It is created in Flask using a Model-Template-Controller design and is a simple template for Heroku PWA projects.

 You can check out a live version at [Heroku](https://demo-pwa-app.herokuapp.com).